-One of my favorite beauty products to make are scrubs.
+One of my favourite beauty products to make is scrubs.
 Every night before bed, I scrub my face with a homemade coffee scrub that also doubles as a shower exfoliate.
 Yup, one product, two uses, I am a bit basic that way; I love dual-purpose products since they create less clutter in my bathroom ;).
 Let’s start with the ingredients…

-The base of my coffee scrub is of course, coffee.
+The base of my coffee scrub is, of course, coffee.
 Coffee beans are actually pretty amazing on the external body.
 The caffeine in coffee helps stimulate and promote healthy circulation (blood flow), which in turn can help reduce the appearance of cellulite, scarring, and eczema.
 Pretty awesome, right?
-The grainy nature of coffee grinds also act as a wonderful light scrubbing agent.
+The grainy nature of coffee grinds also acts as a wonderful light scrubbing agent.

-For a more intense exfoliate, you can add Xylitol, which eats at bacteria found on you skin (super helpful, obviously).
-Or for a more cost effective method you can use sugar and salt, which act as a lovely natural scrub.
+For a more intense exfoliate, you can add Xylitol, which eats at bacteria found on your skin (super helpful, obviously).
+Or for a more cost-effective method, you can use sugar and salt, which act as a lovely natural scrub.
 All three of these items will help to remove dead skin cells, acne, blackheads, and other skin blemishes.

 To deeply moisturize and clean your face and body, use a natural oil.
 Coconut is my favourite because it not only deeply conditions your skin, but it also naturally clears away dirt, and dead skin cells, and even has some antibacterial properties.